MartinYordanov374/Flappy-Bird-Remake/README.md

-# Flappy-Bird-Remade
+# Flappy-Bird-Using-Python
-FlappyBird in pygame with Python(glitchy)
+FlappyBird in pygame with Python
 ----------------------
 The sprites aren't mine
 ----------------------